-In support of the University’s mission, Business Financial Services is committed to business integrity and to providing high-quality and prompt customer services to our students, faculty, staff and the community that supports our University.
+In support of the University’s mission, the Controller's Office is committed to business integrity and to providing high-quality and prompt customer services to our students, faculty, staff and the community that supports our University.

 - Ensuring the integrity of fiscal data through establishment of adequate internal controls to safeguard the assets of the University and its auxiliaries.